khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 * Primary Display: Enabled

 And make sure to have your displays connected to the motherboards display outs

+## Can I use the iGPU for rendering but the video outs of my dGPU?

+Unfortunately not, and the reason being is actually quite similar to how Nvidia's Optimus technology functions.
+You would first need a way to grab/encode the iGPU's signal, send it towards the discrete GPU, then have said GPU decode the signal and display it.
+One small problem, decoding the signal would require proper GPU acceleration which your unsupported GPU doesn't have.
+So you will need to use your motherboard's video out ports no matter what

 ## Which Options should I choose?